-SECTION 3 We send you reports that explain payments for your Part D drugs and which payment stage you are in
+We send you reports that explain payments for your Part D drugs and which payment stage you are in

-Section 3.1 We send you a monthly report called the "Explanation of Benefits"
+We send you a monthly report called the "Explanation of Benefits" (the "EOB")

 Our plan keeps track of the costs of your Part D prescription drugs and the payments you have made when you get your Part D prescriptions filled or refilled at the pharmacy.
 This way, we can tell you when you have moved from one drug payment stage to the next.
 In particular, there are two types of costs we keep track of: